AmyScript/weather-app-components/README.md

 We've added [Storybook](https://storybook.js.org/) to weather-app as a way to preview our web components as they are being developed.
 We'll also use Storybook to export a static site that will be the demo site for weather-app.

+If you update a component or add a component, ensure you run lerna build and lerna publish before you run storybook so that lerna can sym link the node modules properly for the storybook bundle.

 To run storybook

 ```bash